 If you have credit card debt that is going to take you more than a few months to clear, you are throwing money away if you are paying interest on it at the same time as you are making payments towards clearing it.
 What’s the point of paying £100 a month towards your credit card if you are losing £20 in interest.
 Your bill is only going down by £80 for every £100 you pay towards it, for example.
 It would be a smart idea to move your balance to an interest-free credit card.
 You will get 12 months with no interest, giving you a much better chance of clearing that balance and not waste hard earned money.
 Look into the current best 0% balance transfer credit cards that don’t charge you a high fee to transfer.Add more strings to your bow

 Now would be as good a time as any to set up a side hussle.
 Those who had a hobby that made them a bit of money were a lot luckier than those that didn’t when lockdown hit.
-If your workplace is forced to close and you are furloughed again, having a side business such as running training courses, consulting, crafting, jewellery making, blogging etc will help you financially as well as mentally.
+If your workplace is forced to close and you are furloughed again, having a side business such as running training courses, consulting, crafting, jewellery making, or even starting a blog to make money, will help you financially as well as mentally.
 It’s a smart move and you might even learn a skill you never knew you had.
 At best it might save you if a future lockdown hits.
 At worst it will make you some pocket change for an extra night out every month.

 You can see more of what i’m loving, and what i’m doing, over on my Instagram.